d-xo/weird-erc20/readme.md

 Some tokens can be paused by an admin (e.g. `BNB`, `ZIL`).

-Similary to the blocklist issue above, an admin controlled pause feature opens users of the token to risk from a malicious or compromised token owner.
+Similar to the blocklist issue above, an admin controlled pause feature opens users of the token to risk from a malicious or compromised token owner.

 *example*: [Pausable.sol](./src/Pausable.sol)